eciggaar/devops-workshop/openshift/4-TrafficManagement.md

     env=GREETING_MESSAGE
     ```

-    Type `n` once to go the next search result.
+    Hit \<ENTER\> and type `n` once to go the next search result.
 You should now be at the following line:

     ```
     - --env=GREETING_MESSAGE=Hello DevOps Workshop v2 UPDATE!!!